Back to NPAC

 Vicky Whittemore, PhD

-To get to know Dr. Whittemore better, we asked her five questions.
+To get to know Dr. Whittemore better, we asked her four questions.

 Check out answers below.